Use the following photos to quickly diagnose your Cannabis plants!

 - The veins of the leaves remain green

-A green color or light yellow will start showing in the veins and the edges of the lower and larger leaves this is one of the classic signs of deficiency magnesium in cannabis.
+Green color or light yellow will start showing in the veins and the edges of the lower and larger leaves this is one of the classic signs of deficiency magnesium in cannabis.

 The leaves can become yellow between the veins, speckled with brown spots on the affected leaves.
 These brown patches can spread and eventually kill the leaf.
 If handled the leaves can also be easily crushed and fall apart between your fingers.

 Initial symptoms may be similar to nitrogen deficiency (yellowing of the lower leaves).
 The leaves may become mottled or stained.
 However, the telltale sign of a molybdenum deficiency is that leaves may begin to show orange, red or pink around the edges and begin to move toward the center of the leaf.
 Sometimes the color appears in the middle of the leaves as opposed to the edges.

-A nitrogen deficiency will make the older, lower leaves on your plant to turn yellow, wilt and eventually die
+A nitrogen deficiency will make the older, lower leaves on your plant to turn yellow, wilt, and eventually die

-Yellow leaves may turn brown, and usually become soft before turning crisp and falling off the plant on their own.
+Yellow leaves may turn brown and usually become soft before turning crisp and falling off the plant on their own.

 leaves dark green, weak stems, and slow overall growth.
 Marijuana leaves with toxic nitrogen often acquire a “Claw” at the ends.
 They have a strange curve / or cupping that is often confused with excess water.

 leaves that become claws begin to turn yellow and die if the toxicity of nitrogen is not addressed, unlike nitrogen deficiency.
 You can tell if the problem is caused by an excess of nitrogen because the rest of the plant will be dark green, and the yellow leaves will become claws.

-Cannabis PH Fluctuations
+Cannabis PH Problems.

-Some leaves in the middle or bottom of the plant show light brown spots or brown
+Some leaves in the middle or bottom of the plant show light brown spots or brown.

 Phosphorus (P) is used by your cannabis plant in all stages of growth.
 It is one of the 3 main nutrients (N-P-K) listed on the front of most bottles of nutrient and phosphorus will be represented by the second number.